 Turmeric is a root or rhizome plant native to India.
 The most bioactive of the active ingredients in turmeric is curcumin

-Curcumin makes up 90% of the curcuminoid content in turmeric, though turmeric is only around 5% curcuminoids by weight and it’s famously known for its poor absorption.
-Many curcumin supplements not only have very low percentages of useful bioactive compounds, they’re also very poorly absorbed.
-What little is able to be absorbed is almost always immediately metabolized by your liver.
+Curcumin makes up 90% of the curcuminoid content in turmeric, even though turmeric is only around 5% of curcuminoids by weight.
+Many turmeric supplements have low percentages of these bioactive compounds.
+They’re also poorly absorbed.
+Whatever is absorbed is usually immediately metabolized by your liver.

 My physician-formulated Liposomal Curcumin is the most bioavailable form of curcumin available on the market.
 It’s ideal for supporting a healthy inflammatory response and fighting free radicals.
-And it tastes great – like an orange popsicle!
+By combining this with a few other ingredients, you can enjoy one of my favorite immune-promoting elixirs all season long!

 3. Repair Your Gut

-This may be the third step, but it’s also the most important!
-Nearly 80% of our immune system is in our gut.
-Having a healthy gut is crucial for optimal health.
+This may be the third step, but it’s the most important!
+Nearly 80% of our immune system is in our gut, so having a healthy gut is crucial for optimal health.
 Even if you’ve got off track eating healthy during the holidays just once, it’s essential to repair your gut.
-The 4R approach is a proven approach that I have used with thousands of patients for gut repair.
+The 4R approach is a proven method I have used with thousands of patients for gut repair.

 Remove

-The goal is to get rid of things that contribute to gut inflammation such as inflammatory foods, infections, and gastric irritants such as alcohol, caffeine, or medications.
-Inflammatory foods such as gluten, dairy, corn, soy, eggs, and sugar can lead to food sensitivities.
-I recommend doing an elimination diet to determine if you have a sensitivity to any foods.
+The goal here is to get rid of things that contribute to gut inflammation.
+These triggers include infections, foods, alcohol, caffeine, or medications.
+Gluten, dairy, corn, soy, eggs, and sugar can also lead to food sensitivities.
+For this stage, doing an elimination diet can help determine if you have a sensitivity to any particular foods.

 Restore